geneSetAssoc.RdPerform self-contained or competitive gene set analyses.

 Apply inverse normal transformation to Z-scores?
 Defaults to FALSE.

-If scoreMatrix is specified, this parameter can be set to cap scores in the scorematrix.
+this parameter can be set to cap scores in the scorematrix.

 It should be a vector of length 2 (minimum and maximum sd).
-Defaults to NULL, in which case no score cutoffs are applied.

-Exclude genesets with size < minSetSize
+Exclude genesets with size < minSetSize.
+Defaults to 1.

-Exclude genesets with size > maxSetSize
+Exclude genesets with size > maxSetSize.
+Defaults to Inf.

 Calculate a one-sided P-value?
 Defaults to TRUE.